 * Only 56 credits out of 74 credits are billed at a cost of $1,225.95 per credit for total tuition cost of $90,720.

 ** Based on the academic year 2023-2024.
 Cost per credit and total cost subject to inflation.

-Occupational Therapist currently ranks #13 on the Best Job list according to the U.S. News and World Report 2019!
+Occupational therapist currently ranks #11 in Best Health Care Jobs according to U.S. News and World Report!

-Level 1 and Level 2 fieldwork enables you to implement classroom strategies directly in a clinical setting.
+Level I and level II fieldwork enables you to implement classroom strategies directly in a clinical setting.
 Regis has partnered with local organizations to provide a broad array of fieldwork opportunities, however, you may also arrange placement outside of the Boston area.
-Level 2 fieldwork, at the end of the program, is a 12-week full-time internship, which students frequently complete in their home state.
+Level II fieldwork, at the end of the program, is a 12-week full-time internship, which students frequently complete in their home state.